What is Detox?

 Stage Two: Stabilization

 During this step, the patient’s body will undergo the process of detox, be it with medication or without.
 Often, though, medication is used.
 Beginning with explaining to the patient what will occur during detox, the forthcoming process of recovery is also explained.
-Depending on the situation, individuals with whom the patient is close are brought into the recovery process to help and support their loved one.
+Depending on the situation, individuals with whom the patient is close are brought into the recovery process to help and support their loved ones.

 Step Three: Guiding the Patient into Treatment

 The final step in the process of detox is to get the patient ready for the process of recovery ahead.
-The process of detox deals only with the body’s dependency on substances; however, it does not get into the mental and emotional aspects of the disease of addiction.
+The process deals only with the body’s dependency on substances; however, it does not get into the mental and emotional aspects of the disease of addiction.
 During this step, with the patient’s consent, they are enrolled in a rehabilitation program.

-Who needs detox?
+Who needs Detox?